splineops/splineops/docs/user-guide/02_resize.rst

 The :ref:`resize <api-resize>` module in :ref:`SplineOps <api-index>` provides high-performance, high-fidelity resizing for N-dimensional arrays.

-Essentially, we will get from "low-quality" interpolation existing today, (following figure, method at left), to the "high-quality" projection method (following figure, method at right).
+Essentially, we move from standard cubic interpolation (left) to the projection-based antialiasing method (right).

 .. only:: html